dotkernel/dot-log/docs/book/v5/grouping-log-files-by-date.md

 By default, logs will be written to the same file: `log/dk.log`.

-Optionally, you can use date format specifiers wrapped between curly braces in your FileWriter's `stream` option to automatically group your logs by day, week, month, year etc.
+Optionally, you can use date format specifiers wrapped between curly braces in your FileWriter's `stream` option to automatically group your logs by day, week, month, year, etc.

 Examples: